Off-Road Traveling in Mexico

 Mexican Insurance Store has authentic coverage available for just about anyone traveling in Mexico.

 Regions such as Baja California and Sonora including the north area surrounding Rocky Point are excellent places to head off-pavement.

-Off-Pavement and Off-Road traveling are very alive and well in many parts of Mexico.
+Off-Pavement and Off-Road traveling are very alive and well in many parts of the country.
 It doesn’t matter if world-televised events like the Baja 1000 inspired you or it’s only a fun weekend with friends.
 It’s essential that one doesn’t let the spirit of fun and thrills get in front of common sense and respect for nature and others.

 Follow these 8 important tips for off-road traveling and you are all but guaranteed a great time in Mexico.

 1. When crossing the border, make sure the vehicles are titled or registered in someone’s name that is also along for the trip.
 Back in the 1980’s many vehicle thieves were headed straight South without hindrance.
 The US and Mexican governments agreed to have random vehicles stopped when crossing south to verify the registration or title.
 A color photocopy or printout of the registration or title is almost always fine.

 2. Know that outside of the populated areas, you probably have no mobile phone service.
 If using GPS, make sure everyone has the coordinates for the basecamp or hotel.
 Someone in the group needs to act as a leader and know where to find the nearest medical facilities.